ykirpichev/CarND-MPC-Project/README.md

 Also, it seems that usage of different weights for different speed might improve robustness of algorithm and make it possible drive the vehicle with even higher speed.

+### Possible improvements
+Try to implement twiddle algorithm in order to optimize weights.

+### ψ updates
+In order to handle difference in ψ rotation by model (positive rotation is counter-clockwise) and in the simulator (a positive value implies a right turn and a negative value implies a left turn) I multiplied the steering value by -1 before sending it back to the server and when receiving it from the server.

 ### Timestep Length and Elapsed Duration (N & dt)
 In order to chose N and dt I followed the guidelines from lesson:
 * in the case of driving a car, T should be a few seconds, at most